Sore Throat

 What Causes a Sore Throat?

-The cause of a sore throat isn't always clear.
-However, it's usually a sign of a viral or bacterial infection.
+The cause of a sore throat is not always clear.
+However, it is usually a sign of a viral or bacterial infection.

 Common Causes

-- Colds or flu – you may also have a blocked or runny nose, a cough, a high temperature (fever), a headache, and general aches.
+- Colds or flu: you may also have a blocked or runny nose, a cough, a high temperature, a headache, and general aches.

-- Laryngitis (inflammation of the voice box) – you may also have a hoarse voice, a dry cough, and a constant need to clear your throat.
+- Laryngitis: inflammation of the voice box may also cause a hoarse voice, a dry cough, and a constant need to clear your throat.

-- Tonsillitis (inflammation of the tonsils) – you may also have red or spotty tonsils, discomfort when swallowing, and a hi8gh temperature.
+- Tonsillitis: may also cause red or spotty tonsils, discomfort when swallowing, and a high temperature.

 Less Common Causes

-These are more serious conditions that should be seen by a physician as soon as feasible.
+These are more serious conditions that should be seen by a physician as soon as possible.

 How a Sore Throat Is Diagnosed